ShravaniAnilPatil/Ignis-Task/README.md

 Quick Hire is a full-stack web application designed to simplify job listing management and display.
 The project integrates a robust backend, efficient scraping capabilities, and a sleek frontend to deliver an intuitive user experience.

 - **Backend**: Powered by Django REST Framework for API development.
-- **Scraper**: Developed using Selenium to collect job data from external sources.
+- **Scraper**: Developed using Scrapy, Selenium to collect job data from external sources.
 - **Frontend**: Built with ReactJS and styled using Tailwind CSS for a modern and responsive user interface.

 ---